 She chugged the hard drink, making a face as it hit her tongue and the heat ran down into her belly.
 To her left, there was a shifty-eyed wizard with a thick, scraggly beard and a green hat.

-“I like me a girl that can handle ‘er drink,” he growled, baring his broken teeth.
+“Nothin' quite like a witch that can handle ‘er drink,” he growled, baring his broken teeth.